squid-cache/squid-cache.github.io/Features/CommCleanup.rst

 At present the only distinction between comm and regular code is its residence in comm.cc and com.h

-'''Update 2010-Feb:'''
+=== Progress ===

  * The comm code handling inbound client connections (accept / listeners) has now been cleaned up and isolated in a comm library with a small, clear and documented API.

+ * The outbound connection setup for server connections (socket opening / connect / bind) has now been cleaned up and isolated in the comm library with a small clear and documented API.
+Currently undergoing audit and testing.

+=== TODO ===

  * The inbound SSL layer still needs some attention to combine it behind the comm listener interface away from the higher levels of code.
+This can perhaps be done as part of the upgrade enabling SSL to use multiple system libraries other than OpenSSL.

-This can perhapse be done as part of the upgrade enabling SSL to use multiple system libraries other than OpenSSL.
+ * The outbound SSL layer still needs some attention to combine it behind the comm connector interface away from the higher levels of code.
+This can perhaps be done as part of the upgrade enabling SSL to use multiple system libraries other than OpenSSL.

+ * The socket reading operations need an API polished up.

+ * The socket writing operations need an API polished up.

+ * FD handling throughout the code needs to be polished up to pass Connection objects instead of raw FD.

 ----
 CategoryFeature CategoryWish